Welcome to Early Years

 Welcome to Class 2

-Our teacher is Miss Reay and our teaching assistants are Mrs McGreal and Mrs Bingham.
+Our teacher is Miss Reay, and our teaching assistants are Mrs McGreal, Miss Cooper and Mrs Singleton.

 Reading is an important part of our school life; we must try to read at least three times a week at home.
-If we do, we receive Dojos and get to pick a prize from the Prize Box.
+If we do, we receive Dojos and get a ‘Dip in the Box’.

-Year 2 children practise spellings in SCODE lessons and short word lists are sent home each week to help consolidate spelling skills.
-These words will not be tested.
+Children who have progressed from the Read Write Inc Program practise spellings in SCODE lessons and short word lists are sent home each week to help consolidate spelling skills.
+All our spellings are tested on a Friday.

 Maths homework will also be sent home on a Friday which may include QR codes to help support learning through videos, stories or songs.
 This homework will be linked to the focus of the maths lessons of the current week.